xzxADIxzx/Join-and-kill-em-together/README.md

    * Extended coins mechanics
    * Voting system to skip cutscenes or choose dialogs
 * Synchronization of everything
-   * Players: their weapons & colors, arms and hook, animations, particles, explosions and even their head rotation
+   * Players: their weapons & colors, arms and hook, animations and taunts, particles, explosions and even their head rotation
    * All hitscans from players and enemies
    * All projectiles: nails, sawblades, rockets and etc.
    * All sorts of items such as torches, skulls, plushies and so on
    * All sorts of actions happening during missions
+   * All sorts of interactions between players and enemies
    * Synchronization of enemies and their various behavior
    * Synchronization of bosses and their unique attacks
    * Synchronization of the Cyber Grind